 Westfield Newmarket’s stunning NZ$790 million development may be taking New Zealand customers into the future, but a poignant ode to the past expresses pride of place on the exterior of the shopping centre.
-Te Ti Tūtahi is the Māori name given to Newmarket, meaning ‘the Tree of Single Importance’.
+Te Ti Tūtahi is the Māori name given to Newmarket, meaning ‘The Tree of Single Importance’.
 It refers to the cabbage tree which stood on the corner of Mortimer Pass and Broadway until 1908.
-Many of the cabbage trees in the area are descended from this tree, after it was rescued and numerous seeds from it were replanted around Newmarket, which the suburb is now famous for.
+Many of the cabbage trees in the area are descendants from this single tree, after it was rescued and numerous seeds from it were replanted around Newmarket, which the suburb has since become famous for.

 Stay in the loop, subscribe to our

 Get access to the latest news & projects